inet-framework/inet/showcases/visualizer/canvas/spectrum/doc/index.rst

    :end-at: backgroundNoise.powerSpectralDensity
    :language: ini

-The following sets the radio type to dimensional, and configures a more realistic signal shape in frequency (the spectral mask in the 802.11 standard):
+The following sets the radio type to dimensional and configures a more realistic signal shape in frequency (the spectral mask in the 802.11 standard):

 .. figure:: media/spectralmask_wifi.png